 Making It (No Browning Required!)

-Yes — everything!
-The mince, chopped onion, red pepper, garlic, tins of chopped tomatoes, tomato purée, crumbled stock cube, herbs, Worcestershire sauce, and bay leaves all go straight in.
+Add the mince, chopped onion, garlic, tins of chopped tomatoes, tomato purée, stock, herbs, Worcestershire sauce, red wine if you are using it, and the bay leaves all go straight in.

 Use a spoon to break up the mince a bit and mix everything together.
 You just want to make sure all the ingredients are well combined and evenly spread out.